Who am I?

 I have a FdSc in Counselling from the University of Gloucestershire and a Certificate of Pastoral Counselling Skills through Network Counselling and a Post Qualifying Diploma in Counselling Children and Young People.
 I have also completed the Transactional Analysis 101 course.

 My training has included a range of therapeutic approaches but at the heart of my counselling is a commitment to developing a relationship where you feel listened to, safe and accepted.

 I have experience with a wide range of issues including anxiety, bereavement, loss, self-esteem, sexual identity, relationship breakdown, depression, and addiction.

 My life experience and working background is broad and diverse and over the past 15 years I have worked with different charities supporting people from all walks of life across many issues.

 Where, What and How?

 Finding the right counsellor can feel daunting.
 I offer a warm welcome and a calm presence in comfortable surroundings to help put you at ease.
 I offer an initial phone call after your email enquiry to introduce myself and find out what is bringing you to counselling.
 We can talk through the ways I am working at the moment - by Zoom/WhatsApp or phone and how that can work for you.
 Clients have found that online/phone counselling is helpful as a safe counselling relationship can be established and it is accessible with no need to travel.
 There is also the possibility of having our sessions outdoors.
 Some clients prefer to 'walk and talk'.
 From November 2021 I will be offering face to face sessions.
 Our first appointment is about listening to you and why you have taken the step of coming to counselling.
-We will talk about how the counselling process works and if you are new to counselling it is an opportunity for you to ask questions and express concerns.
+We will talk about how the counselling process works and if you are new to counselling it is an opportunity for you to ask questions and explore concerns.

 Counselling sessions can be focused and short-term or I can offer open-ended therapy where you can have as many sessions as you need and work at a pace that feels right for you.